An Ode to Squared Paper - why squared paper is so useful for knitwear design

 Sketches are far better for silhouettes and capturing the character of a design.
 If you’re working from something detailed, you have to choose what you lose when interpreting your ideas for knit.
 Squared paper forces you to pixelate the original image, simplify the visual, and be more imaginative about what you can capture in stitchwork.

-By drawing on squared paper, I can also feel how a stitch pattern or motif is going to work (or not).
-I can see:
+By drawing on squared paper, I can also feel how a stitch pattern or motif is going to work (or not) for my knitting design.

 • the repeat units in rows and stitches